Dave's ASH Archive - Coherent Super Stories

 Balder: When you're a superhuman, you just don't get colds or the flu, so

 it takes something rather more potent to put you under the weather.
-Written
+Winner

 - Coherent Super Stories #23 - "Device Not Found" featuring